sunjianxin/Adaptive-FAM/README.md

 Example dataset can be downloaded from <a href="https://drive.google.com/file/d/1fFB5LpRkiVJIZ47Ckc0VCGYM_M4EU3ZX/view?usp=sharing" target="_blank">here</a>.

+The adaptive encoding will call the <a href="https://github.com/sunjianxin/Adaptive-FAM_mfa_utility" target="_blank">MFA encoder</a>.
+Follow the instruction to build it.

 ### Rendering

 Proposed GPU-accelerated renderer for Adaptive-FAM encoded midro-models can be found <a href="https://github.com/sunjianxin/Adaptive-FAM-Renderer" target="_blank">here</a>.